dstackai/dstack/docs/docs/guides/dev-environments.md

 ## Exposing ports

-To run web apps from within the dev environment and access them locally, specify the number of ports via the [`ports`](../reference/providers/code.md#ports) property.
-They'll be passed to the dev environment as environment variables like `PORT_0`, `PORT_1`, etc.
+If you intend to run web apps from the dev environment, specify the number of ports using the [`ports`](../reference/providers/code.md#ports) property and use the ports provided to the environment variables: `PORT_0`, `PORT_1`, etc.

 [//]: # (TODO [TASK]: Requires an example, including the YAML and the output)

-`dstack` automatically forwards ports to your local machine.
+`dstack` will automatically forward these ports to your local machine.
 You'll see the URLs to access each port in the output.

 [//]: # (TODO [MAJOR]: It's not convenient to use dstack environment variables for ports)